SansGuidon/bookmarks/README.md

 * [Web Development Reading List](https://wdrl.info/almanac/2017) - The 2017 Almanac : What happened in “News” in 2016?
 * [Web Development Reading List](https://wdrl.info/evergreen) - The Evergreen List : selection of resources that are important for a longer time.
 * [Google](https://developers.google.com/speed/pagespeed/insights/) - PageSpeed Insights : Analyze a website performance
+* [Socialtalents](http://loadme.socialtalents.com/Begin/New) - Loadme - cloud-based load / stress testing service for you website or API

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager